 To qualify as part of the HUUB Ribble Performance Academy race team, you must meet the physical and endurance demands of elite level cycling.
 This performance testing will determine if you are part of the race team or development squad.

 Academy cyclists will need to have their own British Cycling Race licence, or be prepared to obtain one in order to gain entry points for specific races.

 Entry to the Level 3 Extended Certificate in Sports Coaching and Development or Sporting Excellence requires candidates to have a minimum of five GCSEs at grades 9-4 (A*- C) including English and Maths.
 This course has been designed specifically to allow for optimal access to your training programmes and can be delivered remotely for applicants who live further afield.

 Riders can choose to study on-site and may also be able to access the Cycling Academy programme by studying a Level 2 course or A-levels, depending on if the timetable fits in with training sessions and performance tests.
 However, any GCSE resit requirements will take priority over your access to training.

-In order to train and ride together, we strongly encourage riders to study the Level 3 Extended Certificate in Sports Coaching and Development or Sporting Excellence.
-(Elite riders involved in performance programmes will be catered for individually by following that pathway)
+In order to train and ride together, we strongly encourage riders to study the Level 3 Extended Certificate in Sports Coaching and Development or Sport and Exercise Science.

 For academic course information, please see the Extended Certificate in Sports Coaching and Development or the Sport and Exercise Science web pages for further guidance.

 Physical assessments will be conducted to identify your biological passport and physiological markers.
-Your performance will be closely monitored through the completion of a tailored training protocol.
+Your performance will be closely monitored through the completion of a tailored training protocol via Training Peaks.

 Academic assessment on the study programme will be continuous over the year.
 Assessment methods will vary depending on the subjects delivered.
 See our Sports Coaching and Development or Sport and Exercise Science pages for further details.